 - 1. The Round Robin Showmanship Contest is open only to members in good standing in 4-H/FFA in Garfield County.
 Beef, Sheep, Swine, Goat, Rabbit, Poultry and Horse will be the species included in the Round Robin Contest.
-There must be five of a species entered before it can compete in Round Robin. - 2.
+There must be five species entered before it can compete in Round Robin. - 2.
 Members must be enrolled in any of the following projects to participate in the contest: Beef, Sheep, Swine, Goat, Rabbit, Poultry or Horse. - 3.
-The 1st and 2nd place showmen in each age group in each of the species involved in the contest will be required to compete in the Livestock Round Robin Showmanship Contest.
-If the 1st or 2nd showman of a species is unable to show due to showing for another species, then the next highest placing competitor will be required to compete in the Round Robin Contest. - 4.
+If the 1st or 2nd showman of a species is unable to show, then the next highest placing competitor will be required to compete in the Round Robin Contest. - 4.
 In the case of a tie in the Round Robin judging, the tiebreaker will be the contestant having the highest grooming score on his or her animal. - 5.
 Members must show their own animal for the species they qualify with. - 6.
-Preparation of the animal for show and all grooming must be done by the 4-H/FFA member.
+Preparation of the animals for show and all grooming must be done by the 4-H/FFA members.
 Parents and leaders are encouraged to help members with their animal with the consideration that Fair is a learning experience for the member.
 Any assistance given should not be excessive.
 No outside help will be permitted, including members not enrolled in Garfield County.
 Anyone excessively assisting a member may be asked to leave the premises by the Superintendent of any species, FFA Advisor, or Extension Agent.
 Superintendents will supervise the Round Robin show of their assigned species and help to ensure the safety of members and animals.